zieren/eltern-emailer/text.md

 These control the behavior of Eltern-Emailer.

-* `emailTo` The recipient of all emails sent by the application.
-Specify only the address, not the real name.
-This will typically be a parent's email address, or an address that forwards to both parents.
-* `emailToStudent` The student's email address (optional; may be empty).
-If set, information intended for the student (currently substitution plan updates and upcoming events) will additionally be sent to this address.
-* `emailFrom` The sender used for all emails sent by the application.
-Specify only the address, not the name.
+* `adminAddress` The sender (From:) used for all emails sent by the application.
 This is where bounced emails are delivered to, e.g. when the recipient's mailbox is full.
-It can be the same as `emailTo`, or the address of the person maintaining the Eltern-Emailer installation.
-Note that bounced emails contain the full content, i.e. sensitive personal information.
+Note that bounced emails typically contain the full content, i.e. possibly sensitive personal information.
+Error messages are also sent to this address.
 * `incomingEmail` This groups options related to incoming email.
    * `enabled` Check the IMAP inbox specified under [`imap`](#_imap).
 See [Sending Messages to Teachers](#_sending-messages-to-teachers) and [Reducing Latency](#_reducing-latency).
    * `forwardingAddress` The email address of the IMAP inbox to be forwarded to teachers.
 This enables replying to threads with teachers by email.